Ziad-Rohayiem/Quantum-car-Fawry-oop-task-/README.md

 - **Internal Gas and Electric engine implementations are assumed correct** and are not tested in isolation (per the assignment note).

-- **No thread safety, fuel levels, battery levels, or persistence** are modelled — this is a purely behavioural simulation.

 ---

 ## Class Diagram